DegDiT: Controllable Audio Generation with Dynamic Event Graph Guided Diffusion Transformer: Introduction

-Toward enabling precise control of sound events, recent works have explored distinct but complementary strategies.
-As the pioneer in conditional audio generation, MC-Diffusion \cite{guo2024audio} introduces multi-scale conditioning to simultaneously govern temporal and spectral attributes of generated audio.
-PicoAudio \cite{xie2025picoaudio} addresses the precision of timestamps more aggressively by leveraging LLM to conduct a class-timestamp matrix as guidance.
+Toward enabling precise control of text-to-audio generation, recent works have explored various strategies.
+As an early exploration, MC-Diffusion \cite{guo2024audio} introduces multi-scale conditioning to simultaneously govern temporal and spectral attributes of generated audio.
+PicoAudio \cite{xie2025picoaudio} addresses the precision of timestamps by leveraging LLM to conduct a class-timestamp matrix as guidance.
 However, this approach is limited to a fixed set of classes due to the predefined dimensionality of the matrix.
 While AudioComposer \cite{wang2025audiocomposer} introduces a fully end-to-end natural language-based generation approach, it often suffers from missing audio events and degraded output quality due to its over-reliance on text descriptions.
 Most recently, FreeAudio \cite{jiang2025freeaudio} introduces a training-free method using aggregation of preliminary and timestamp-independent attention maps, which introduces operational complexity due to its reliance on carefully designed parameters.

 To address these issues, we propose DegDiT, which models sound events within the multi-event audio prompt as temporally dynamic graphs that evolve across the audio timeline, as depicted in Fig. \ref{Fig1}.
-Each graph comprises four node categories that collectively represent the event's spatio-temporal signature: (1) event category, (2) frame-level occurrence, (3) temporal boundary attributes (localized onset/offset), and (4) inter-event relations.
+In the graphs, each event is represented as a node carrying categories, temporal activation, and boundary attributes, while the edges between nodes encode their temporal relationships.
 A graph transformer processes these dynamic graphs, aggregating the spatio-temporal context through attention mechanisms to produce contextualized embeddings.
 These enriched embeddings are then fused with the textual features and provided as guidance for the diffusion model.

 To establish an open-vocabulary setting while enhancing dataset diversity, we also introduce a Quality-Balanced Data Selection pipeline that combines hierarchical event annotation with multi-criteria quality scoring.
 Our approach utilizes HTS-AT \cite{chen2022hts} to detect the event boundaries and generate confidence-calibrated pseudo-labels of AudioSet \cite{audioset} samples.
 We then conduct a systematic evaluation of each sample through four key metrics: event count, type diversity, temporal alignment accuracy, and duration plausibility, yielding a rigorously curated dataset.
 The diffusion model and the graph transformer are jointly trained on this curated dataset, followed by fine-tuning on the AudioCondition dataset \cite{guo2024audio}.